We look forward to hearing from you

 Gajan joins the EU-based RoboEarth research consortium, where he leads the development of the RoboEarth cloud engine at ETH Zurich, along with his students Dominique Hunziker (now Rapyuta Robotics' CTO) and Dhananjay Sathe (now Rapyuta Robotics' Platform Lead).
 RoboEarth aims to be the first “world wide web for robots”.

-Gajan meets Raymond Oung (now Rapyuta Robotics' Director of Engineering) and Christof Dubs (now Rapyuta Robotics' Control System Engineer) while working at Raffaello D’Andrea’s lab at ETH Zurich.
+Gajan meets Raymond Oung (now Rapyuta Robotics' Systems Engineer) and Christof Dubs (now Rapyuta Robotics' Control System Engineer) while working at Raffaello D’Andrea’s lab at ETH Zurich.
 The lab is known for developing control systems for novel mechatronic devices such as the Cubli and the Distributed Flight Array.

 Gajan calls RoboEarth’s cloud robotics platform “Rapyuta” in honour of his favorite anime movie, Castle in the Sky.